In addition to simple filter expressions, Seq provides an SQL syntax for more advanced queries. SQL queries in Seq permit:

 The view selector is a row of icons representing table, timeseries, bar and pie chart views.

-from stream clause indicates the query will run over the event stream currently being viewed, with any active filters applied.
+from stream clause indicates the query will run over the event stream currently being viewed, with any active signals used to filter results.

 Expressions in a SQL query use SQL-style